Avoid DOL Penalties: How to select an employee benefit plan auditor

 Finding the right auditor is crucial.
 Not every public accounting firm has an experienced employee benefit plan audit team to manage the audit correctly.

-Lori Pittman, CPA, Audit Shareholder, suggests making the following considerations when selecting an employee benefit plan auditor:
+Stacy (Smith) Randel, CPA, Audit & Accounting Services Shareholder, suggests making the following considerations when selecting an employee benefit plan auditor:

-• Price isn’t an indicator of quality.
+- Price isn’t an indicator of quality.
 “We understand clients have budgets to manage.
-But awarding your employee benefit plan audit to the lowest cost provider isn’t necessarily going to be the best idea,” says Pittman.
+But awarding your employee benefit plan audit to the lowest cost provider isn’t necessarily going to be the best idea,” says (Smith) Randel.
 Employee benefit plan fees may fluctuate from year to year depending on what is going on within a plan.

 There are certainly several factors to consider when selecting an EPB auditor.
-Mize Houser’s employee benefit plan auditors in Topeka and Overland Park invest in professional education and resources to work with clients needing employee benefit plan audits.
+Mize’s employee benefit plan auditors in Topeka and Overland Park invest in professional education and resources to work with clients needing employee benefit plan audits.